20 Things Every Woman Should Know About Her Vagina

 How you choose to decorate is completely personal.
 Waxing, shaving, tattooing, piercing, or simply going au natural.
 It's your choice, and don't let anyone else pressure you into doing something that doesn't resonate with you.

 The only cancer a Pap smear screens for is cervical cancer.
-It doesn’t check your ovaries, your uterus, or your colon, so even if you don’t need yearly Paps, you still need to have a yearly pelvic exam.
+It doesn’t check your ovaries, your uterus, or your colon, so even if you don’t need yearly Paps, you still need to have a yearly general physical to make sure you are completing all of your preventative screenings.
+(Please note: The USPSTF no longer recommends annual pelvic exams for all women).

 How much vaginal discharge you make varies widely.
 Some normal, healthy women spew loads of discharge and need to wear panty liners every day.
 Others are bone dry.
 As long as you are not at risk of STD's and you have no itching, burning, or odor, you're probably just fine.
 If in doubt, see your gynecologist.

 Menstrual blood is supposed to clot, so don’t freak out.
 Usually, what you think are clots are just pieces of uterine lining.
 As long as you’re not losing too much blood, small clots during your period need not concern you.
 Clots are just nature's way of keeping you from bleeding too much.
 Blood is supposed to clot.
-It's when the clots are large or you start to hemorrhage that we start to worry.
+It's when the clots are accompanied by heavy bleeding that we start to worry.

 Vaginal farts (some call them “queefs” or “varts”) happen to almost all women at one time or another, especially during sex or other forms of exercise.
 Don’t be embarrassed.
 You’re perfectly normal.

 Vaginas stretch out when you have babies vaginally.
 It’s natural but it can leave you feeling a bit loosey goosey.
-Kegel exercises that contract the muscles of the vagina really do help.
+Pelvic floor exercises (formerly called kegel exercises) that contract the muscles of the vagina really do help.
 To do them, practice stopping the stream of urine when you pee.
-There--that's the muscle!
+There—that's the muscle!
 Now contract and relax it 10 X for three or more sets several times per day.

 Some women do ejaculate during orgasm, but you’re normal if you don’t.
 The controversial “female ejaculation” most likely represents two different phenomena.
 If it’s a small amount of milky fluid, it likely comes from the paraurethral glands inside the urethra.
 If it’s a cup, it’s probably pee.
 Many times, it may be a little bit of both.
 But don't stress out about peeing on yourself.
 Put a towel under you and surrender to the experience.

 Sex shouldn't hurt, but it does for many women.
 If you're one of those women, see your doctor.
 So many women are too embarrassed to say anything, so they suffer in silence.
-There are things we docs can do to help you.
+There are things physicians can do to help you.

 Safe sex (or even just orgasm alone) is good for you.
 Benefits include lowering your risk of heart disease and stroke, reducing your risk of breast cancer, bolstering your immune system, helping you sleep, making you appear more youthful, improving your fitness, regulating menstrual cycles, relieving menstrual cramps, helping with chronic pain, reducing the risk of depression, lowering stress levels, and improving self esteem.
 So go at it, girlfriends!

 So there you go.
-There you have it.
-It’s important to know this kind of stuff, because you can’t truly love all of yourself until you love your girly parts.
+It’s important to know about the vagina and your vaginal health.
 Your vagina is the portal to all things magical in your life.
 Once you own and accept this part of yourself, you can do and be anything you choose.
 The more you know, the more you’re empowered to live life out loud, love fully, and really rock this life.